chonglab-pitt/force-fields/README.md

 # ChongLab-Pitt/force-fields

-A repository containing all force fields files developed by the Chong Lab at University of Pittsburgh.
+A repository containing files for Amber force fields developed by the Chong Lab at University of Pittsburgh.